nighthawkcoders/python-pages/_posts/2023-09-12-javascript-calculator-reviews.md

 - Make sure you use skills described in JS Output w/Objects to help in debugging (ie console.log).

+- Make sure you use skills for writing to DOM describe in JS Ouput w/Objects.

 - Classroom time will be used to support students with questions.

 - If you are feeling advanced...